aguluman/codeforces/README.md

 - **Learn OCaml patterns** commonly used in competitive programming
 - **Build confidence** through structured problem-solving workflow
 - **Improve gradually** by studying implemented solutions
+- **Submit gracefully** by submitting only the main.ml file for the problem you solved.

 Happy coding and good luck with your competitive programming journey! 🚀